5 Waterfalls to Explore in Southern Belize

 One of the most remote waterfalls in the country, Billy Barquedier can only be accessed during the dry season.
 Located in its own eponymous national park, no one is quite sure how the local waterway (which runs through the park) got its name.
 When the park can be accessed, the waterfall can be reached following a short, 20-minute hike from the entrance.

-If you’re interested in visiting these or other waterfalls in Belize, the easiest way is by renting a vehicle from Barefoot Rentals and Services.
-Based right in southern Belize just a short distance from several of the most beautiful waterfalls in the country, Barefoot Rentals and Services has a large fleet of cars, pickup trucks, and dirt bikes for rent that makes it easy to reach rugged and remote areas of the jungle
+If you’re interested in visiting these or other waterfalls in Belize, the easiest way is to connect with Barefoot Services.
+Based right in southern Belize just a short distance from several of the most beautiful waterfalls in the country, Barefoot Services will help you with the most convenient options with shared, private or guaranteed departure rates.

 Leave a Reply